 Consulting lists developed by safety groups can also help you to look for specific hazards in the workplace.
 OSHA has provided a great graphic outlining six categories of hazards and their risks.
 Review past incident reports and complaints in order to ensure that the corrective action actually managed to reduce as much risk as possible.

 Past reports are a great place to look to for less obvious hazards.
 The website also recommends considering the long term effects of the work environment on employees.
 Loud noises and other factors may not seem harmful to your employees, but what happens is they are exposed to these every day for many years?

-Risk: The likelihood that damage, loss or injury will be caused by a hazard and how severe the outcome may be.
+- A risk is the likelihood that damage, loss or injury will be caused by a hazard and how severe it may be.

 Establish groups that are affected by the risks and hazards you identified in your search.
 To see the bigger picture, understand that there are groups outside of your workplace that might be harmed if corrective action is not taken.

 The HSE provides some examples of groups that could be harmed:

 - People who are not in the workplace every day – contractors, cleaners, visitors, etc.

 - Various types of employees – new employees, expectant mothers, those with disabilities all face different types of risks in the workplace.